petabi/sniffles/README.md

 - `<petabi_rules> </petabi_rules>`:  This defines all of the rules for this rules file.
 There should only be one set of these tags opening and closing all of the designated traffic streams.
     - `<rule > </rule>`: Designates a single rule.
 A single rule can generate an arbitrary number of traffic streams or packets.
 May have any number of rules in a single file.
         - Options:
             - name: The name for this rule.
 Mostly for documentation, no real function.
         - `<traffic_stream> </traffic_stream>`: A traffic stream defines traffic
           between two endpoints.
 All pkts designated within a single traffic stream will share the same endpoints.
 Any number of traffic streams can be designatted for a given rule.
 Different traffic streams within the same rule may have different end-points or not depending on the settings below.
             - Options:
                 - proto: Designates the protocol of this traffic stream.
                   Should be TCP or or UDP or ICMP (not tested).
                 - src: Source IP address.
 May be an address in xxx.xxx.xxx.xxx format, $EXTERNAL_NET (for an external address--assumes a home network has been designated), $HOME_NET, or any (randomly selects IP address).
                 - dst: Destination IP Address.
 Same as Source IP Address.
                 - sport: Source port (assumes TCP or UDP).
 Can use snort port formatting which can be a comma separated list in brackets (i.e. [80,88,89]), a range (i.e. [10:1000]), or any (i.e. random pick from 0-65535).
                 - dport: Destination Port as per sport.
                 - handshake: Will generate a TCP Handshake at the start of the stream.
 If excluded, there will be no handshake.
 Valid values are true or false.
 Default is false.
                 - teardown: Will close the stream when all traffic has been sent by appending the TCP teardown at the end of the traffic stream.
                   Valid values are true or false.
 Default is false.
                 - synch: Traffic streams are synchronous or not.
 When true, one traffic stream must finish prior to the next traffic stream starting.
 When false, all contiguous streams that are false (i.e. asynchronous) will execute at the same time.
                 - ip: Designate IPv4 or IPv6.
 Valid options are 4, or 6.
                   Default is 4.
                 - out_of_order: Randomly have packets arrive out-of-order.
                   Note, this only works with packets that use the 'times' option.
 Further, this option should also be used with ack so that the proper duplicate acks will appear in the traffic trace.
                   Valid values are true or false.
 Default is false.
                 - out_of_order_prob: Set the probability that packets will arrive out-of-order.
 For example, 10 would mean that there is a 10% chance for each packet to arrive out of order.
 Out-of-order packets arrive after all of the in-order packets.
                   Further, they are randomly mixed as well.
 Thus, if the first packets 2 and 5 of 10 packets are determined to be out of order, they will arrive last of the 10 packets (slots 9 and 10) and will be in an arbitrary order (i.e. 5 may come before 2 or vice versa).
 The value for this must be between 1 and 99.
 Default is 50.
                 - packet_loss: Randomly have packets be dropped (i.e. not arrive).
                   This only works with the 'times' option.
 Further, this option should also be used with the ack option set to true so that duplicate acks will appear in the traffic trace.
 Valid values are 1 to 99 representing the chance that a packet will be dropped.
                   Note, the packet drop only happens on data-bearing packets, not on the acks.
             - `<pkt > </pkt>`:  This directive designates either an individual packet or a series of packets.
 The times feature can be used to have one <pkt> </pkt> directive generate several packets.
 Otherwise, it is necessary to explicitly designate each packet in each direction.
                 - Options:
                     - dir: The direction of the packet.
 Valid values are to server or to client.
 The inititial src IP is considered the client, and the intitial dst IP the server.
 Thus 'to server' sends a packet from client to server and 'to client' send a packet from server to client.
 Default is to server.
                     - content: Regular expression designating the content for this packet.
 Size of the packet will depend on the regular expression.
                     - fragment: Whether or not to fragment this packet.
                       Only works with ipv4.
 Should have a value larger than 2.
                       Will create as many fragments as are valid or as designated (whichever is smaller).
 Default value is 0 meaning no fragments.
                     - ack: Send an ack to this packet or not.
 Valid values are true or false.
 Default is false.
                     - split: Split the content among the designated number of packets.
-                  By default all content is sent in a single packet (fragments are a small exception to this rule).
+By default all content is sent in a single packet (fragments are small exception to this rule).
                     - times: Send this packet x times.
 Default value is 1, a positive value will send exactly x packets (possibly with acks if ack is true), while a negative number will send a random number of packets between 1 and abs(-x).

 Final Notes: The new rule format is just a beginning and may contain problems.
 Please alert me of any inconsitencies or errors.
 Further, the intent is to